engineersamuel/vim-crash-course/README.md

 ## The power of vim

-To see a little bit of the magic you can do with vim see the [examples](#examples-of-vim-usage) below
+To see a little bit of the magic you can do with vim see the [examples](#examples-of-vim-usage) below.

 ## How to quit vim

 If you haven't seen [how-to-exit-vim](https://github.com/hakluke/how-to-exit-vim) take a look.
 I believe this site is more sarcastic humor than it is reality.

-How you exit vim? `:q`, how do you force exist? `:q!`, it's that simple.
+How you exit vim? `:q`, how do you force exit? `:q!`, it's that simple.
 And in VSCode, you don't even need to do that, just `ctrl|cmd+w` or just close the editor tab.

 ## Understanding vim syntax